Skip to main content Go to home page

 Liying acquires a 70% interest in a property under a transfer of the property that occurs on 15 August 2026.
 Liying pays duty on the acquisition of the 70% interest in the property.
 This is a qualifying interest in the property and the dutiable transaction is an entry transaction.

 Liying acquires a further 20% interest in the property on 30 August 2026 under a qualifying dutiable transaction.
-Liying pays duty on the acquisition of the further 20% interest in the property as this transaction happens within 3 years of the entry transaction.
+Liying pays duty on the acquisition of the further 20% interest as this transaction happens under an arrangement or agreement entered within 3 years of the entry transaction.

 Philip is the owner of the remaining 10% interest in the property.